The Devil Wears Prada (novel): Musical

-In 2015, it was reported that Broadway producer Kevin McCollum (who previously produced the musicals Rent and Avenue Q amongst others) had signed a deal two years earlier with Fox to develop some of the films from its back catalog into musicals for the stage.
+In 2015, it was reported that Broadway producer Kevin McCollum (Rent, Avenue Q amongst others) had signed a deal two years earlier with Fox to develop some of the films from its back catalog into musicals for the stage.
 He expressed particular interest in Mrs. Doubtfire and The Devil Wears Prada.
 Early in 2017, it was officially announced by McCollum that in partnership with Fox Stage Productions and Rocket Entertainment, a musical version of The Devil Wears Prada (influenced by both the film and the book) would be produced.
 Sir Elton John (who also wrote the scores for Billy Elliot and The Lion King amongst others) was announced as the composer for the project and Paul Rudnick (most notable for writing the film Sister Act) would write the lyrics and story.
 The casting and production schedule is still to be announced but it is aimed to play on Broadway.

 The musical opened in Chicago in July 2022 for a four-week tryout before a planned move to New York.
 Beth Leavel portrays Miranda and Taylor Iman Jones plays Andy.
 Paul Rudnick withdrew from the project prior to the opening.

+London (2024)

+On 13 September 2023, it was announced that the musical will have its UK premiere at the Theatre Royal, Plymouth in July 2024 before a scheduled opening at the Dominion Theatre in London's West End in October 2024.
+It will be a new production directed and choreographed by Jerry Mitchell with set design by Tim Hatley, costume design by Gregg Barnes, lighting design by Bruno Poet, sound design by Gareth Owen and casting by Jill Green CDG.

+In February of 2024, Vanessa Williams was announced as Miranda Priestly, with British actor Matt Henry joining her as Nigel.
+Full casting was announced in June 2024.
+Joining Williams and Henry are Georgie Buckland as Andy, Amy Di Bartolomeo as Emily, Rhys Whitfield as Nate, and James Darch as Christian.

+The West End production played its first preview performance at the Theatre Royal Plymouth on 7th July 2024.